MODERN SLAVERY ACT POLICY STATEMENT FOR FINANCIAL YEAR ENDED 31 DECEMBER 2022

 As enshrined in the Company’s Strategy 2022 and the Group’s excellence goal, the Group is committed to ensuring that it only selects suitable suppliers.
 As a result, the Group’s supplier audits for direct production materials focus in particular on potential new suppliers.
 The Supplier Development department, which is part of Quality Management, is responsible for this task.
 The department works independently in the different production sites and uses globally defined methods and tools to carry out audits in high-risk countries.

-Supplier audits for direct production materials, known as “Supplier Potential Assessments”, are carried out on the basis of Group-wide uniform evaluation standards.
+Supplier audits for direct production materials, known as "Supplier Potential Assessments". are carried out on the basis of Group-wide uniform evaluation standards.
 The only exception here is the North American production company, which includes human rights in its own supplier quality process audit.
 An internal guideline containing standard assessment criteria forms the basis for the qualification of potential suppliers.
 The guideline focuses on factors such as freedom of assembly and exclusion of child labour.
-If any shortcomings are identified in a supplier’s organization, action plans are drawn up to permanently
+If any shortcomings are identified in a supplier's organization, action plans are drawn up to permanently eliminate these weaknesses.
+Only suppliers that meet the internal criteria will be included in the global supply network.
+In this way, the Group hopes to reduce the risk of human rights violations occurring in its supply chain.

-In fiscal 2022, 20 audits were carried out on potential suppliers in Europe and China.
-Additionally,5 audits were carried out on existing suppliers in Europe and China.
+Additionally, risk-based ESG audits are carried out if we have identified a specific risk that we cannot sufficiently mitigate with remote measures.
 The audits are generally determined according to industry- or country-specific risk criteria or on an event-driven basis.
 In addition to quality and delivery requirements, there is an increased focus on compliance with human rights, particularly with regard to working conditions.
-The reviews of both groups of suppliers revealed that there were no indications of violations with regard to human rights compliance in fiscal 2022.
-Furthermore, no complaints or suspected cases involving violations of human rights aspects within the supply chain were reported to the Group in fiscal 2022
+The reviews of both groups of suppliers revealed that there were no indications of violations with regard to human rights compliance in fiscal 2023.
+Furthermore, no complaints or suspected cases involving violations of human rights aspects within the supply chain were reported to the Group in fiscal 2023.

 Within the UK, local procurement is carried out as defined at Group level.
 All decisions on whether to work with a UK based supplier are preceded by an appraisal of the suppliers with respect to their performance on factors like the environment, working conditions, and the protection of human rights.
 Local suppliers are made aware of Wacker Neuson UK’s Modern Slavery Statement and of the Group Supplier Code of Conduct.
 Suppliers are audited as an ongoing process to identify those organisations which are required to produce their own modern slavery statement and copies of these are obtained where appropriate.
 For suppliers that fall below the threshold requiring a modern slavery statement, they are issued with a declaration to confirm their commitment to combat modern slavery within their own business and supply chains.

-In 2022, Wacker Neuson UK neither received complaints about violations of human rights or suspected violations of human rights in the organisation nor such complaints about suppliers with existing business relationships.
+In 2023, Wacker Neuson UK neither received complaints about violations of human rights or suspected violations of human rights in the organisation nor such complaints about suppliers with existing business relationships.

 Training

-Part of compliance training involves raising employees’ awareness of compliance risks and the need to respect the applicable legal regulations, which also indirectly encompass the protection of human rights.
-Training has taken place on the legal positions affected by the German Supply Chain Due Diligence Act and the new processes for the relevant employees and this will be rolled out in further in fiscal 2023.
+Part of compliance training involves raising employees' awareness of compliance risks and the need to respect the applicable legal regulations, which also indirectly encompass the protection of human rights.
+Training has taken place on the legal positions affected by the German Supply Chain Due Diligence Act and the new processes for the relevant employees and this will be rolled out in further in fiscal 2023

 Any insights resulting from the non-financial risk assessment questionnaires will be used in the coming years to implement individual risk mitigation initiatives, with particular focus on eLearning courses.